-The post As the stock market crash continues, I’d buy these 2 FTSE 100 stocks in an ISA right now appeared first on The Motley Fool UK.
+The post As the stock market crash continues, I’d invest in these FTSE 100 winners appeared first on The Motley Fool UK.

 - Top shares for 2020

-Peter Stephens owns shares of AstraZeneca and Royal Bank of Scotland Group.
-The Motley Fool UK has recommended AstraZeneca.
+Manika Premsingh has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Just Eat Takeaway.com N.V.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020